 The JTX Sprint 9 is one of our larger offerings, so buyer beware – you may need to make sure you have plenty of available space if you want it.
 It is easily stored in the corner of a large, dedicated space like a garage.
 However, it may be slightly on the bulky side for your airing cupboard.

 However, if you have the room, it gives you a lot.
-First off, it has a top user weight of a whopping 28 stone.
+First off, it has a top user weight of an impressive 130kg.
 If you’re on the heavier side and want something for power-walking at home, this is the one for you (I would hesitate to have anybody at this kind of weight go running, as the pressure on the joints will simply be too much and too dangerous).

 The Sprint 9 is also good for serious fast runners.
 Its impressive engine takes the belt up to 20 kph, with shock absorbers and automatic incline capacity.
 It will tax you quite intensely whilst keeping your joints nice and safe.

 The console (as oversized as everything else with the Sprint 9) is pretty decent, with all the data and metrics you would expect readily available.
-You get a chest-strap heart-rate monitor with the Sprint 9 that is completely compatible with its console, for accurate, real time info.
+You get the built in heart rate monitor and can purchase a chest-strap heart-rate monitor separately to use with the Sprint 9 that is completely compatible with its console, for accurate, real time info.

 If you have the room available and are in need of a serious piece of kit, the Sprint 9 is a worthy purchase and is likely to last for years to come.